-Add capital gains or subtract capital losses from net farm income from operations to calculate net farm income.
+Subtract interest expense, then add capital gains or subtract capital losses from net farm income from operations to calculate net farm income.
 This represents the income earned by the farm operator’s own capital, labor, and management ability.
 It also represents the value of everything the farm produced during the year, minus the cost of producing it.

 Net farm income is an important measure of the profitability of your farm business.
 Even more can be learned by comparing your results with those for other similar farms.
 ISU Extension and Outreach publication FM 1845/AgDM C3-55, Financial Performance Measures for Iowa Farms, contains information about typical income levels generated by Iowa farms.
 It also illustrates other important measures and ratios that can help you evaluate the profitability, liquidity, and solvency of your own business over time.

 Two other financial statements are often used to summarize the results of a farm business.
 While they are not as common as the net income statement and the net worth statement, they do provide useful financial information.

 A statement of cash flows summarizes all the cash receipts and cash expenditures that were received or paid out during the accounting year.
 It is sometimes called a flow of funds statement.
 Unlike the net income statement, it does not measure the profitability of the business.
 It merely shows the sources and uses of cash.
 The statement of cash flows is divided into five sections:

 If all cash flows are accurately recorded, the total sources of cash will be equal to the total uses of cash.
 If a significant difference exists, the records should be carefully reviewed for errors and omissions.